 Why Does Hard Water Stain Granite?

 Hard water contains minerals, including calcium and magnesium.
-When water is allowed to stand on your granite surface, it evaporates, leaving these hard deposits behind.
-Over time, they build up, and you end up will dull, whitish marks on your granite (1).
+When this water is left to stand on your worktops, it will eventually evaporate, leaving its mineral content behind.
+In time, these minerals will accumulate and you might notice dull white marks on your granite (1).

 Daily Cleaning for Light Stains

-Use mild detergent and water on a sponge to clean your granite surfaces daily.
-Alternately, choose a cleaning product that’s designed specifically for use on stone.
+Use a mild detergent and water on a sponge to clean your granite surfaces daily.
+Alternately, you can find a cleaning product that is designed specifically for use on stone.

 Be Careful

-Choose one from a specialist stone care company like the Granite Gold, and be sure to follow the manufacturer’s directions for use.
+Choose one from a specialist stone care company such as Granite Gold, and be sure to follow the manufacturer’s directions to use it safely.

 Pro Tip